eamiddlebrook/OrthoPhyl/README.md

 cd ${singularity_images}
 singularity pull library://earlyevol/default/orthophyl
 ```
 Congradulations!
-You can skip down to install testing!
+You can skip down to testing the install!

 #### OR install OrthoPhyl and these dependencies with the instructions bellow.
 + prodigal